Senior Advisor - Pricebook

 Responsibilities :

-In partnership with Accounts Payable (AP) support review and reconciliation of any invoice pricing discrepancies in ESO & SA.
-Ensure promotional Information is entered accurately and in accordance with ANZ promotional calendars.
-Build strong relationship with customers.
+In partnership with Accounts Payable (AP) support review and reconciliation of any invoice pricing discrepancies in ESO & SA?

+Ensure promotional Information is entered accurately and in accordance with ANZ promotional calendars

 Ahead of each promotional period test (for accuracy) all promotions using ANZ test rigs